Work Experience

 Edge-Scott Fire Protection District (January 2018 to May 2019)

-I joined ESFPD because I wanted to exprience EMS outside of the confines of university life.
+I joined ESFPD because I wanted to experience EMS outside of the confines of university life.
 I wanted to respond to real 911 calls.
-I had to go through a greuling two-month interview process during which I was tested on everything from protocol to the location of each item on each rig.
+I had to go through a grueling two-month interview process during which I was tested on everything from protocol to the location of each item on each rig.
 After passing the tests, I was released as an EMT for ESFPD.
 It was around this time that I began my fire training.
 Training to be a fireman was one of the most difficult things I have done in my life and I am glad to say that by December 2018 I was a full fireman for ESFPD.
 I learned that one important aspect of the fire service is contributing to the community.
 It's more than putting out fires and certainly more than the lights and sirens.
 It's about making people feel safe.
 Working as a volunteer fireman for ESFPD is one of my proudest accomplishments.